AlansCodeLog/blender-debugger-for-vscode/README.md

    - If you already have python installed and you can run it from the command line (aka PATH is set), the addon should find it.
 It uses `where python` or `whereis python` or `which python` depending on the OS to determine where python is.
 I only have windows at the moment, so only that is tested, but it should work.

 `pip install ptvsd==3.0.0`
-   - Newer versions do not work, you will just get an error in VS Code trying to connect. later versions aren't supported yet see [Debugging Python with VS Code](https://code.visualstudio.com/docs/python/debugging#_remote-debugging) and [#514](/Microsoft/vscode-python/issues/514).
+   - Newer versions will not work, the add-on will warn you in the console if the version is above 3.0.0.
+Later versions aren't supported yet in VS Code, and it will throw an error when trying to connect.
+See [Debugging Python with VS Code](https://code.visualstudio.com/docs/python/debugging#_remote-debugging) and [#514](/Microsoft/vscode-python/issues/514).
+   - For Visual Studio, later versions should work depending on the Visual Studio version.
+I have never used Visual Studio, but you can find more info on setting everything up here: [Remotely Debugging Python Code on Linux](https://docs.microsoft.com/en-us/visualstudio/python/debugging-python-code-on-remote-linux-machines#connection-troubleshooting). (it is not Linux specific)

 ## Setting up your Addon